johnynek/bosatsu/docs/language_guide.md

 ```

 We export types slightly differently.
 We can export just the type, or the type and the constructors.
-To export the type and the constructors use `Type()` where as `Type` exports on they the type to be visible.
+To export the type and the constructors use `Type()` where as `Type` exports only the type to be visible.

 ```